bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 The reason we need to download two kernels is that our tests have shown that under some circumstances the unit is not physically capable of using SMP mode.
 This is because of heat dissipation issues.
-There is more discussion about this issue the main README.md file in this project.
+There is more discussion about this issue in the main README.md file in this project under the section entitled "Choice of Linux kernels (SMP / no SMP)".

 We will set up the installation image to install the "nosmp" version of the kernel by default and users can chose to manually change to the smp enabled version if they want to take the risk of running it.

-The Seagate Central natively uses a 64K page size kernel for the sake of disk performance however the 4K page size kernel is significantly more memory efficient.
-Since the Debian operating system is more memory hungry than the native Seagate Central firmware it is necessary to make this compromise between disk performance and memory efficiency.
+Another point worht noting is that the Seagate Central natively uses a 64K page size kernel for the sake of disk performance however the 4K page size kernel is significantly more memory efficient.
+Since the Debian operating system can be more memory hungry than the native Seagate Central firmware it was judged necessary to make this compromise between disk performance and memory efficiency.

 If you wish, you can recompile the kernel according to your own desire and specifications.